IV:07:11 Employee Grievance/Complaint Procedures

 4. The issuance of temporary contracts for faculty.

 5. Claims of unlawful discrimination or unlawful harassment based on protected class status.
-The procedures for these concerns are set forth in MTSU Policy I:01:22 Discrimination and Harassment – Complaint and Investigation Procedure.
+The procedures for these concerns are set forth in MTSU Policy I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex and MTSU Policy I:01:23 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression.

 6. Grievances of support staff employees who are demoted, suspended without pay, terminated or contend that their work assignments violate statute or policy but do not claim unlawful discrimination or harassment.
 Under TENN.
 CODE ANN. § 49-8-117, the grievance procedure for these types of concerns is set forth in MTSU Policy IV:07:23 Support Staff Grievance Procedure.